 4.3 Regression analyses

 We conducted multiple regression analyses to investigate the predictive strength of vocabulary size over L2 speaking fluency.
 Based on the results of correlation analyses (Table 6), the dependent variables were total duration (ms), number of silent pauses per second, and number of repetitions per second.
 The independent variables were X_Lex and the AVST, of which collinearity (VIF=1) was examined, so the multicollinearity was not violated (VIF≦1, Field, 2009, p.
 224).
-Log10 transformations were applied, so assumptions of normality, linearity and homoscedasticity of residuals were met before regression analyses.
+Log10 transformations were applied, so assumptions of normality, linearity, and homoscedasticity of residuals were met before regression analyses.

 Results from the regression analyses showed that AVST was the only significant predictor.
 X_Lex did not appear to be a significant predictor in predicting L2 speaking fluency in an academic context.
 Table 8 summarises multiple regression analyses (stepwise method) with the AVST as the only significant predictor.
 The R² within each model showed that the AVST can predict 7% of the variance of the total speaking duration (R² = .07, F(1, 61) = 4.45, p = .039); 8% of the variance of the number of silent pauses per second (R² = .08, F(1, 61) = 5.03, p = .029); and 12% of the variance of the number of repetitions per second (R² = .12, F(1, 50) = 6.70, p = .013).